hungquangbui02022003/Reddit-Data-Pipeline-Engineering/README.md

 # Data Pipeline with Reddit, Airflow, Celery, Postgres and MongoDB

-This project provides a comprehensive data pipeline solution to extract, transform, and load (ETL) Reddit data into a Redshift data warehouse.
+This project provides a comprehensive data pipeline solution to extract, transform, and load (ETL) Reddit data into a MongoDB data warehouse.
 The pipeline leverages a combination of tools and services including Apache Airflow, Celery, PostgreSQL and MongoDB.

 ## Table of Contents